Physician Associate Studies MSc

 Entry requirements

-• Bachelor degree with a minimum 2:2 (hons) in a biomedical science, health-related science or equivalent qualification.
-For example, but not limited to- Anatomical Science, Applied Medical Science, Biomedical Science, Biochemistry, Medical Genetics, Anatomy and Human Biology, Healthcare Science (EG Audiology and Cardiac Physiology), Nursing, and Allied Health Professions such as Radiography, Physiotherapy and Paramedic Studies
+Our standard entry requirement is a Bachelor degree with a minimum 2:1 (hons) in a biomedical science, health-related science or equivalent qualification.
+For example - but not limited to - Anatomical Science, Applied Medical Science, Biomedical Science, Biochemistry, Medical Genetics, Anatomy and Human Biology, Healthcare Science (E.g. Cardiac Physiology), Nursing, and Allied Health Professions such as Radiography, and Paramedic Studies.

 • Human anatomy and physiology is key to providing a foundation of learning for this course.
-Degrees such as Neuroscience, Pharmacy and Psychology will be reviewed for suitable levels of human anatomy and physiology content.
+Degrees such as Public Health, Speech and Language Therapy and Psychology will be reviewed for suitable levels of human anatomy and physiology content.

-• We will consider alternative academic qualifications on a case-by-case basis, and where necessary, ask for additional details of course and module content to review for suitable human anatomy and physiology content.
+• We will consider alternative academic qualifications on a case-by-case basis and - where necessary - ask for additional details of course and module content to review for suitable physiology content.

 Ideally, you should have recent experience of volunteering or employment in a healthcare setting/environment.
-However, we are also looking for transferable skills from other similar activates, such as voluntary work or paid employment.
+However, we are also looking for transferable skills from other similar activities, such as voluntary work or paid employment.

 Health and Disclosure and Barring Service Screening

-For students and applicants to the Faculty of Medicine and Health, please see our dedicated webpage for more information about Occupational Health.
+For students and applicants to the Faculty of Medicine and Health, please visit our dedicated webpage for more information about Occupational Health.

 How to apply